Richards, McCarty & Bulford

 Richards, McCarty & Bulford was an American architectural firm.
 The General Services Administration has called the firm the "preeminent" architectural firm of the city of Columbus, Ohio.
 A number of the firm's works are listed on the National Register of Historic Places.
+The firm operated until 1943.

 History

 Clarence Earl Richards (1864–1921) and Joel Edward McCarty (1856–1952) founded the firm as Richards & McCarty in 1898, Columbus, Ohio.
 George Henry Bulford (1870–1942) joined as partner in 1899 and the firm name became Richards, McCarty & Bulford.
 Richards, McCarty, and Bulford had previously apprenticed at the firm of Yost & Packard of Columbus.
 By way of McCarty's mother, Mary McCarty (née Mary Yost; 1834–1893), McCarty was a nephew of Joseph W. Yost.

 The firm was in business until 1943.